Evidence Based Medicine: Strabismus Surgery Outcomes

 So do we recommend surgery as an option for our patients?
-Of course we do, but we use surgery as one more tool in our optometric toolbox.
-We use vision therapy to make sure all monocular oculo-motor, hand-eye and accommodative abilities are normalized.
-We then start the biocular phase of therapy to reduce or eliminate any suppression improving the sensory aspect of the visual system and then begin the binocular phase of therapy.
-At this point surgical intervention may be warranted to bring a large angle strabismus to a more manageable size so that we can use motor fusion and eventually sensory fusion to keep the eyes straight.
+Of course, we do, but we use surgery as one more tool in our optometric toolbox.
+We use vision therapy to make sure all monocular oculo-motor, hand-eye, and accommodative abilities are normalized.
+We then start the binocular phase of therapy to reduce or eliminate any suppression improving the sensory aspect of the visual system and then begin the binocular phase of therapy.
+At this point, surgical intervention may be warranted to bring large angle strabismus to a more manageable size so that we can use motor fusion and eventually sensory fusion to keep the eyes straight.

 As my colleague, Dr. Len Press noted on his blog: For those not young enough to remember… there were serious schisms between orthopedic surgeons and physical therapists.
 If you went to an M.D. for an opinion about an injury such as a muscle tear or broken bone, you would essentially be told you either needed surgery or you didn’t.
 Doing physical therapy was a waste of time and money, and there wasn’t sufficient research to support it.
 If you consulted a physical therapist you would be given advice on a non-surgical approach to rehabilitation, and be cautioned about the invasiveness and lack of predictable outcomes of surgery…..